 - All high school students who want to use this FREE tutoring service will be enrolled through our Outreach online registration process that will request permissions, liability waivers, a code of conduct, and contact info similar to our other Outreach student programs.
 These may take a few minutes to fill out.

 - Students can enrol directly into our group learning sessions using our online registration system!

 - After logging into your account in our system, choose Start a New Registration > Hive Mind Group Programs.
 The system will guide you through the next steps.

-- Up to two weeks of sessions will be available for registration at a time with new spots opening weekly.
+- Up to one month of sessions will be available for registration at a time with new sessions opening monthly.